cleverlight/lightenna/_posts/blog/2018-10-02-web-service-review-and-cloud-audit.md

 * What design patterns are used in the code?
 * How do you ensure consistency of approach in a multi-developer team?

+### Secure coding practices
+* How are dependencies handled?
+* What kind of scanning do you use?
+* What is your policy on input sanitisation (SQL injection, XSS) and form forgeries (CSRF)?
+* How do you treat authentication (including any tokens) and authorisation (including privilege escalation)?
+* Do you treat input from the database as potentially hostile?

 ### Logging
 * What log-levels does the code issue messages at?
 * How verbose and accurate are those messages at each level?